Skip to main content

 What to Look for in a Medical Billing and Coding Program

-Choosing the right medical program for you is a big decision.
+Choosing the right medical coding and billing training for you is a big decision.
 The right training can open doors for better jobs and possibly salary down the line.
 While many institutions may offer medical billing and coding classes, it’s important that you look for the one that fits your goals and lifestyle.

-A few core things to look for when considering medical billing and coding programs include:
+A few core things to look for when considering medical coding and billing training include:

 • Small class sizes.
 When learning to be a medical biller or coder you want individual attention from your instructor.

 • Program format.
 It’s important that you choose a program that fits your learning style and lifestyle.
-Carrington College offers the Medical Billing and Coding program via a Blended Online Delivery method.
+Carrington College offers the Medical Billing and Coding program via an online delivery method.

 • Cost.
 Education is a major investment, but it’s an investment in your future.
 At Carrington College and many other institutions, we participate in most financial assistance programs, both federal and state, as well as private financing.
 Student loans, grants, and scholarships are available to those who qualify.
 For complete information on current tuition costs, please see the academic catalog.

-What Will I Learn in Carrington College Medical Billing and Coding Programs?
+What Will I Learn in Carrington College’s Medical Billing and Coding Program?

 Some courses you would take if you were to enroll in the Medical Billing and Coding program at Carrington College include:

-• MBC 30 Medical Billing and Coding Theory 3 This course focuses on day-to-day medical financial practices, patient statements, collection techniques and communication skills.
+• MBC30.H Medical Billing and Coding Theory 3 This course focuses on day-to-day medical financial practices, patient statements, collection techniques and communication skills.
 It addresses cultural diversity, HIV and AIDS.
 An anatomy, physiology and terminology unit is presented on the gastrointestinal, genitourinary and reproductive systems.

-• MBC 501 Externship The externship provides students with field experience in a professional setting.
+• MBC501 Externship The externship provides students with field experience in a professional setting.
 Students practice acquired skills under direct supervision.
-This is a credit/no credit course.

 Find Carrington Medical Billing and Coding Programs Near Me